SCTCoding/InsultGenerator/README.md

 # InsultGenerator
 Just a stupid little insult generator.

+### Notice: Delivered as is.
+Have fun with this.
+I would not suggest putting this on the internet as is.

 # Usage
 1. `git clone` this repository
 2. cd into the InsultGenerator folder